Skip to main content

 Tampe Tsho – Maraothang

-Today’s trek starts with a steep climb to the Tampela Pass (4600m).
+Today’s Bhutan Snowman trek segment starts with a steep climb to the Tampela Pass (4600m).
 From the pass, we descend toward the beautiful Omtsho Lake, where the famous 15th-century saint, Terton Pema Lingpa, is said to have miraculously discovered a treasure.
 The trail leads us to the lake’s shore, passing its outlet marked by prayer flags, before descending steeply past a waterfall to a smaller lake.
 Continuing down, we reach the left bank of the Nika Chu River, where the terrain flattens as we walk through a mix of forests.
 Soon, we come to a large open area near the confluence of a major eastern tributary.
 After crossing a wooden bridge, the path takes us along mixed forests and yak pastures before arriving at Maraothang (3620m), a wide, open area where we’ll set up our final camp.
 Here, we’ll encounter the first shop since Laya—a quaint wooden house by the river.

 Tampe Tsho – Maraothang

-Today’s trek starts with a steep climb to the Tampela Pass (4600m).
+Today’s Bhutan Snowman trek segment starts with a steep climb to the Tampela Pass (4600m).
 From the pass, we descend toward the beautiful Omtsho Lake, where the famous 15th-century saint, Terton Pema Lingpa, is said to have miraculously discovered a treasure.
 The trail leads us to the lake’s shore, passing its outlet marked by prayer flags, before descending steeply past a waterfall to a smaller lake.
 Continuing down, we reach the left bank of the Nika Chu River, where the terrain flattens as we walk through a mix of forests.
 Soon, we come to a large open area near the confluence of a major eastern tributary.
 After crossing a wooden bridge, the path takes us along mixed forests and yak pastures before arriving at Maraothang (3620m), a wide, open area where we’ll set up our final camp.
 Here, we’ll encounter the first shop since Laya—a quaint wooden house by the river.

 Accommodation